Artur (footballer, born 1998)

-Artur Victor Guimarães (born 15 February 1998), simply known as Artur, is a Brazilian professional footballer who plays as a winger for Botafogo.
+Artur Victor Guimarães (born 15 February 1998), simply known as Artur, is a Brazilian professional footballer who plays as a winger for São Paulo on loan from Botafogo.

 Club career

 Palmeiras

 Born in Fortaleza, Ceará, Artur moved to Campo Maior, Piauí at the age of three, but returned to his hometown ten years later.
 He immediately joined Ceará's youth setup, and moved to Palmeiras in 2015.
 On 21 October 2016, he signed a new five-year contract with the latter club.

 Artur made his first team – and Série A – debut on 11 December 2016, coming on as a late substitute for goalscorer Alecsandro in a 2–1 away win over Vitória, as his side was already champions.

 Londrina

 He was loaned to Londrina in the Série B.

 Return to Palmeiras

 Back to Palmeiras for the 2018 campaign, Artur renewed his contract until 2021 on 8 January 2018, and was assigned to the main squad.
 However, he featured rarely during the season, and moved on loan to Bahia on 4 January 2019.